konradsopala/devrel-notebook/DeveloperCommunity/DeveloperCommunity.md

 - What percentage of registered members participate?
 - What percentage of those that participate are still active in 3 months time?
 - What is the average number of contributions per month your top 1%, 9%, and 90% of members make?

+### SocialHealthMetric

+How healthy and sfe your community is?

+* Demographics
+* Stickiness
+* Engagement rate
+* Member satisfaction

 ### ReleasingBlogposts